cemosis/internship.2015.zhao.yuheng/Appendix/responsive.md

 <div class="col-xs-12 col-md-6"></div>
 	...
 ```
 On desktop device, these two divs are displayed side by side.
-On smartphines, they displayed into two lines.
+On smartphones, they are displayed into two lines.

 To defines different style rules for a specify element in web page, i used media queries.